 For other selection criteria requirements, buyers should reference the Buying-Decision Scorecard section of this report.

 Buyers should give suppliers the opportunity to ask questions or request clarification.
 Buyers should provide the due date for questions and the anticipated answer date.

 Buyers must provide a due date for final bid submissions.

 Buyers must specify the date by which services must be implemented.

 Evaluate major factors to mitigate risk

-The supply chain for MRO inventory management services exhibits a low degree of risk on average.
-Market vendors rely on inventory management software on the backend of their services to track and monitor supply levels and to perform more advanced services, such as supply chain analysis and asset repair and...
+The supply chain for MRO inventory management services exhibits a moderate degree of risk on average.
+Market vendors rely on inventory management software on the back end of their services to track and monitor supply levels and to perform more advanced services, such as supply chain analysis and asset repair...
 Subscribe to learn more.